Surul: History

 Surul is a village adjacent to Visva-Bharati University, founded by Rabindranath Tagore.
 A major part of this central university, with the whole of its Sriniketan campus, stands within Surul Mouja.

 Surul consists of a large population of Bagdis, Bauris, Haris and Doms, as well as weavers.
-The Sarkar's of Surul Raj, who were Zamindars of this Birbhum District brought in Brahmins and other upper castes.
+The Sarkars of Surul Raj, who were Zamindars of this Birbhum District brought in Brahmins and other upper castes.
 The Sarkar family at Surul had contributed a vital role towards socio-economic development of the overall area and also towards establishment of Visva-Bharati, an Institution of National Importance.

 During British rule in India, this Surul used to be a very significant area, being the strategic centre of business/commerce/trade and was also the site of a commercial residency under John Cheap.
 After East India Company gave up its mercantile dealings in 1835, the residency was allowed to fall into decay.